gmccormick8/simple-gcp-mario/README.md

-# Simple GCP VM with Load Balancer
+# Simple Mario Game With MIG Backend

-This project deploys a scalable web application infrastructure on Google Cloud Platform using Terraform.
-It creates a VPC network, managed instance group running a Mario game web app, and a global HTTP load balancer.
+This project deploys a scalable web application using Infrastructure as Code (IaC) on Google Cloud Platform using Terraform.
+It creates a VPC network, Managed Instance Group (MIG) running a lightwieght Mario game web app, and a global HTTP load balancer.
+This project is designed to run from the Google Cloud Shell using a user-friendly startup script.
+Simply clone this repository, run the script (following the prompts), and let Terraform do the rest!

 ## Architecture

-- **VPC Network** with custom subnets and firewall rules
+- **VPC Network** with custom subnet and firewall rules
 - **Managed Instance Group** with autoscaling (2-5 instances)
 - **Global HTTP Load Balancer** for traffic distribution
 - **Cloud NAT** for internet egress from private instances